 Intentionally or knowingly up coding (the selection of a code to maximize reimbursement when such code is not the most appropriate descriptor of the service offered) may result in immediate termination.
-The Organization's providers must provide documentation to support the current CPT and ICD codes used based on medical findings and diagnoses.

 Immediate disciplinary action, up to and including termination will be implemented for instances of intentional misrepresentation of any service provided that results in over billing.

-All individuals who provide billing information and billing department employees who prepare or submit billing statements must comply with all applicable laws, rules and regulations and the Organization's policies.
+All individuals who provide billing information must comply with all applicable laws, rules and regulations and the Organization's policies.
 The Organization will promptly return to payers any payments which we determine do not conform to our policies and applicable laws.

 As healthcare/human service Providers, our business involves reimbursement under government programs which require submission of certain reports of our costs of operations.
 The Organization complies with all federal and state laws and regulations relating to cost reports, which define what costs are allowable and describe the appropriate methodologies to claim reimbursement for the cost of services provided to program beneficiaries.
-Given the complexity of this area, all issues related to the completion and settlement of cost reports must be communicated through or coordinated with the Executive Director or Assistant Executive Director.
+Given the complexity of this area, all issues related to the completion and settlement of cost reports must be communicated through or coordinated with the Executive Director, Assistant Executive Director, or Finance Manager.

 F. Compliance with Applicable HHS Fraud Alerts